 In today’s issue of FUN, HOT, NO B.S.
 Fitness Magazine!…

-PLUS Belinda Benn – VFT’s Featured Fitness Expert, International Fitness Model and Transformation Coach shows you the pitfalls that jepordize your efforts, that most people overlook when trying to reduce bodyfat.
+Belinda Benn – VFT’s Featured Fitness Expert, International Fitness Model and Transformation Coach is going to show you the pitfalls that jeopardize your efforts, that most people overlook when trying to reduce bodyfat.